 Now, let's look at some of the more popular synthetic fakes:

-Moissanite: Another diamond substitute, moissanite is very hard and produces great sparkle when exposed to light.
-It has good clarity and durability.
+When it comes to moissanite vs. diamond, this substitute is very hard and produces great sparkle when exposed to light.
+It also has good clarity and durability.
 Moissanite is a real mineral, so why do we consider this a “synthetic” fake?
 Because of its rarity, this stone is artificially produced in labs.
 This is probably the best non-diamond, simulated, or faux option.

 It’s cheap and easy to obtain.
 But glass simply doesn’t have the shine or sparkle of diamonds.

-There is nothing “wrong” with these fakes - as long as you know what you are getting and are paying the appropriate price.
+Really, there is nothing “wrong” with these fakes - if you know what you are getting, and you are paying the appropriate price.

 Synthetic Diamonds: Not Fake - Or “Real”

-Science is truly a wonderous thing!
+Science is truly a wondrous thing!
 Today, scientists can “grow” diamonds in labs.
 Known as synthetic diamonds, they have the same chemical composition as mined diamonds.
 To the naked eye, they are indistinguishable from natural diamonds.
 So, yes, they are “real.”

 The difference between mined diamonds and synthetics is in the timeline.
 As mentioned, a mined diamond takes billions of years to form.
 A lab can expose carbon atoms to pressure temperatures in chambers that are designed to mimic the conditions under the earth’s surface.
 In just weeks, they can produce several diamonds.

 The results are stones that look and feel like diamonds.
 They are hard, colorless, and they can be cut as a diamond is cut.
 A layman will not be able to discern any difference with the naked eye.
 Even experienced geologists frequently have difficulty.